ruthgn/Spam-Detection-Filter/spam-vs-ham-detection-filter.md

-What we need to do is to "tokenize" these messages.
-Tokenization is the term used to describe the process of converting a normal text string into a list of tokens (words that we want to have for analysis).
+What we need to do is "tokenize" these messages.
+Tokenization is the term used to describe the process of converting a normal text string into a list of tokens (words that we want to isolate for analysis).

 ```python